-Foreign Supplier Verification Program (FSVP) (Jacksonville)
+Foreign Supplier Verification Program (FSVP) (Orlando 2)

 The Foreign Supplier Verification Program, or FSVP, is one of the seven rules that make up the Food Safety Modernization Act (FSMA) (2011).
 Published on November 27, 2015, this portion of FSMA deals with the requirements surrounding food safety of imported goods intended for human and animal consumption in the US.
 Historically, the Food & Drug Administration (FDA) has been responsible for certifying imported foods and ensuring their safety through sampling and testing programs, supplier registrations and on-site audits.
 Now, the burden of assurance is being shifted to the importer, but the FDA definition of “importer” is not necessarily the same as the colloquial definition – these important distinctions are discussed in this course.